MatthewTJN/learngit/readme.txt

 git learning test.
 git is amazing!.
 Git is a distributed version control system.
-Git is a free software distributed under the GPL.
+Git is a free software distributed under the GPL!

 Create a new branch is quick and simple. test --no--ff